schmelczer/great-ai/docs/index.md

 ## Features

 - [x] Save prediction traces of each prediction including arguments and model versions
-- [x] Save feedback and merge it into a ground-truth database *:arrow_right: quasi-shadow deployment*
+- [x] Save feedback and merge it into a ground-truth database
 - [x] Version and store models and data on shared infrastructure *(MongoDB GridFS, S3-compatible storage, shared local-volume)*
 - [x] Automatically scaffolded custom REST API (and OpenAPI schema) for easy integration
 - [x] Input validation
 - [x] Sensible cache-policy
-- [x] Seamless support for both synchronous and `async` inference methods
+- [x] Seamless support for both synchronous and asynchronous inference methods
 - [x] Easy integration with remote GreatAI instances
 - [x] Built-in parallelisation (with support for multiprocessing, async, and mixed modes) for batch processing
 - [x] Well-tested utilities for common NLP tasks (cleaning, language-tagging, sentence-segmentation, etc.)